C18356933/MusicVisuals/README.md

         }
     }
 ```
-If 2 is pressed it will call the function render2() from the ellipse fun class hence the wf.render2()
+If 2 is pressed it will call the method render2() from the ellipse fun class hence the wf.render2()
 ```Java
 public void render2()
     {